yesdavid/designspace_culttax_article_2021/README.md

 Code: MIT <http://opensource.org/licenses/MIT> year: 2021, copyright holder: David Nicolas Matzig

 Data: The data has been compiled from different resources.
-Please see the article's references this repository under `./1_data/Readme.md`.
+Please see the article's references or this repository under `./1_data/Readme.md`.